radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ![Roles and Permissions](Media/roles-and-perms1.jpg)
 ![Roles and Permissions](Media/roles-and-perms2.jpg)

 - DATA CATALOG: Assign permissions to configure and manage data sources with the ability to set specific permission overrides for specific data sources.
+For example, you can assign a set of users permissions to manage and use a specific set of data sources.
+The data sources must be defined prior to assigning permisssions.
 - DIRECTORY NAMESPACE: Assign permissions to namespace design (where identity views are created from) and directory schema (where the LDAP directory schema is managed).
 - DIRECTORY BROWSER: Assign permissions to the Directory Brower where entries in the RadiantOne namespace can be managed.
 - SECURITY: Assign permissions to configure attribute encryption and access controls.